opentelekomcloud/terraform-provider-opentelekomcloud/website/docs/r/networking_router_v2.html.markdown

 page_title: "OpenTelekomCloud: opentelekomcloud_networking_router_v2"
 sidebar_current: "docs-opentelekomcloud-resource-networking-router-v2"
 description: |-
   Manages a V2 router resource within OpenTelekomCloud.
+The router is the top-level resource for the VPC within OpenTelekomCloud.
 ---

 # opentelekomcloud\_networking\_router_v2

 Manages a V2 router resource within OpenTelekomCloud.
+The router is the top-level resource for the VPC within OpenTelekomCloud.

 ## Example Usage